acecreamu/craquelure-graphs/README.md

 # Option 2.
 Extraction of graph features using GNN

-The algorithm takes a banch of labeled graphs, uses them to train GNN, and then extracts a vector of hidden features from the GNN's layers for each graph.
+The algorithm takes a bunch of labeled graphs, uses them to train GNN, and then extracts a vector of hidden features from the GNN's layers for each graph.

 ### Technical details
-The implemention is based on [this algorithm by Xu *et al.*](https://github.com/weihua916/powerful-gnns). </br>
+The implemention is based on [this algorithm by Xu *et al.*](https://github.com/weihua916/powerful-gnns) </br>
 Requirements:
 ```
 pytorch